Geoff-Fletcher/Prevent-Project/README.md

 ## Acknowledgements

-Big Thanks to my September 2024 Bootcamp 1 corse mates for putting up with my nonsense when it comes to question time!
+Big Thanks to my September 2024 Bootcamp 1 course mates for putting up with my nonsense when it comes to question time!
 Coding Coach John whom really helped with a bunnch of my bootstrap queries, and Shelley Maughan (my tutor) who helped in many, many ways and whos great README inspired this and who I borrowed a bunch of my Tech and deployment links from (You saved me a lot of typing)

 ---